To be phased out by October 2022 (tranche 1)

 Providing information now on the dates for the phase-outs allows time for businesses and the public to adjust (eg, use up old stock, make changes to product lines and find suitable alternatives).

-Practical alternatives are readily available for the items and plastic types proposed for phase-out.
+Practical alternatives are readily available for some of the items and plastic types proposed for phase-out.
 Many businesses and individuals have already made changes.
 Alternatives may include reusable items (eg, metal spoons or reusable containers), non-plastic alternatives or easier to recycle plastics (such as types 1, 2 and 5).

 We will work with the industry and business sectors to provide further guidance before implementation of the phase-outs.